-- Treatment recommendations for behavioral or other therapy.
+- Treatment recommendations for behavior or other therapy.

-- Referral support for providers to assist their pediatric patients and their families with referrals to other mental health professionals and community resources.
+- Referral support for providers.
+This helps their pediatric patients and families with referrals to other mental health providers and community resources.

 - Education and training for enrolled primary care providers.

-- Request child or adolescent psychiatric consultation by calling the CPCP telephone line or sending questions through a dedicated email address, expecting to receive a response within 30 minutes for phone calls and within one business day for emails.
-CPCP staff includes a child psychiatrist, a psychologist, and intake coordinators who are available by phone or email Monday through Friday, 8 a.m. to 5 p.m., to provide consultation and answer primary care provider questions.
+- Phone or email consultations—Request child or adolescent psychiatric consultation.
+You can expect to receive a response within 30 minutes for phone calls and within one business day for emails.
+CPCP staff include a child psychiatrist, a psychologist, and intake coordinators.
+They are available by phone or email Monday through Friday, 8 a.m.–5 p.m.

-- Obtain referral assistance to connect children to other local mental health resources.
+- Referrals—Get help with referrals that connect children to other local mental health resources.

-CPCP is funded by state general purpose revenue dollars that were appropriated to DHS in 2013.
-The Medical College of Wisconsin, through a request for application (RFA) process, applied for and received funds from DHS.
+CPCP is funded by state general purpose revenue dollars, given to DHS in 2013.
+The Medical College of Wisconsin applied for and received funds from DHS.

-In October 2018, DHS was awarded a time-limited grant from the U.S. Department of Health Resources and Services Administration (HRSA) Maternal Child Health Bureau (MCHB) to extend services to additional primary care providers in southern and southwestern Wisconsin.
+In 2018, DHS was awarded a time-limited grant from the U.S. Department of Health Resources and Services Administration, Maternal Child Health Bureau.
+The grant allows CPCP to extend services to more primary care providers in south and southwest Wisconsin.